-The Department of Communication Studies invites applications from undergraduate and graduate students (all majors) for its Summer 2018 travel seminar in Japan
+The Department of Communication Studies invites applications from undergraduate and graduate students (all majors) for its Summer 2020 study tour in Ireland

 IN-STATE TUITION for ALL